SuperPWA/super-progressive-web-apps/readme.txt

 If you have any questions, please ask it on the [support forum](https://wordpress.org/support/plugin/super-progressive-web-apps).

+= Will Progressive Web Apps work on iOS devices? =

+PWA's require browsers with support for service workers and for iOS devices, support is available in Safari Technology Preview 48, macOS High Sierra 10.13.4 and iOS 11.3 beta seed 2.
+Since none of these are production releases, the general public will not be able to install your app on their mobile phones and smart devices.
+We will hopefully see full support by mid 2018.

 == Screenshots ==

 1. Settings page in WordPress Admin > Settings > SuperPWA